pjakiela/ECON523/exercises/E3-DD1.md

 ![all-data-plot](vienna-by-wing-fig1.png)

 What patterns do you notice in this figure?
 How do maternal mortality rates in the two divisions of the hospital compare?

+Use the `list` command to list the the notes contained in the data set by year.
+If you only want to list the rows of data that include a note (i.e. where the `Note` variable is non-missing), you can add `if Note!=""`) at the end of the command.
+Add your list command to your

+In what year did the hospital first move to the system where patients in Division 1 were treated by doctors and patients in Division 2 were treated by midwives?
+Drop the observations (years) before this happened using the drop command.

+_Make sure that you record this an all your subsequent commands in your do file, so that you can re-run your code later._

+Generate a `post` variable equal to one for years after the handwashing policy was implemented (and zero otherwise).
+What is the mean postpartum mortality rate in the doctors' wing (Division 1) prior to the implementation of the handwashing policy?

+Now let's put this result in a table!
+We're going to use the `putexcel` command to write our results into an Excel file.